Graduate student profiles

 Nikolce Kocovski is a PhD student in the Department of Immunology and Pathology supervised by Professor David Tarlinton.
 His thesis topic is Therapeutic monoclonal antibodies to snake venom.

 James completed his PhD in the Department of Infectious Diseases, and his research was focused on looking at clinical research in HIV.
 James' supervisors were Prof Sharon Lewin and Dr Julian Elliott.
+Dr McMahon works as an Infectious Diseases Physician at the Alfred Hospital and Monash Health, he also conducts HIV research with the Burnet Institute and Monash Department of Infectious Diseases.

 Maria is a PhD student in the Platelet and Thrombosis Lab where she is supervised by Dr Justin Hamilton.
 She studied a Science degree majoring in Pathology and Biochemistry before completing Honours and starting a combined PhD/Bachelor of Medicine/Bachelor of Surgery.